lilyminium/elementable/docs/getting_started.rst

 Getting started
 ===============

-Elementary comes with standard elements defined, but there are a number of ways to customize the Elements class.
+Elementable comes with standard elements defined, but there are a number of ways to customize the Elements class.
 Please see :ref:`customizing-ref` for more.